mozilla/source-map/README.md

 * Inside Firefox (as a JSM file, after the build)

-* With NodeJS versions 0.4.X
+* With NodeJS versions 0.4.X and higher

 ## Installing with NPM (for use with NodeJS)